AwalaApp/specs/rs002-pki.md

 An endpoint MUST use the [message transport binding](rs000-core.md#message-transport-bindings) to instruct its gateway to revoke its self-signed certificate or a specific PDA.
 Such a request MUST include the following data, serialized in the format determined by the binding:

+- (Required) The endpoint address affected by the deauthorization.
+This is needed in case the endpoint has multiple active certificates as a result of a key rotation.
 - (Optional) Serial numbers of the PDAs to revoke.
 It may be absent to revoke all the PDAs issued by the endpoint.
 - (Required) Expiry date of the deauthorization.
 If revoking all PDAs from the endpoint, this MUST be the expiry date of the endpoint certificate.
 If revoking a specific PDA, this MUST be the expiry date of the PDA.